How to Make a Cabinet Wreath with a Hanger

 Hands wrapping green painters tape around hanger ends

-Step 2: Glue on the garland
+Step 2: Attach the Garland

 Hands hot gluing pine garland onto wire